smiling-cobra/curly-fishstick/README.md

 - I decided to combine usePosts and useUsers composables because I need to reuse that data in multiple places.
 Since the project is small I think global app state is an overhead.

+- Later on I decided to get rid of vue-router since in my opinion implementing post form would way cheaper and straightforward via modal window.
+Therefore, no page transitions required.

 ## Issues

 - Issue with the tailwind CLI in version of 4.0.0.
 Had to use version 3.3.